How are Bitcoin gains taxed in the US?

 Correct move: report everything honestly.
 Use tax software.
 Pay what you owe.
 If you under-report and get audited (which happens at a higher rate for digital asset filers), penalties can be 20–75% of the unpaid tax plus interest.

-Use this once per December if your portfolio has any BTC with a cost basis higher than current price.
-Takes 5 minutes on River.
-Can offset up to $3,000 of ordinary income per year (carries forward indefinitely).
+Use once per December (while this is still legal) if your portfolio has any BTC with a cost basis higher than current price.
+Takes 5 minutes on most exchanges.
+Can offset up to $3,000 of ordinary income per year, with losses carrying forward indefinitely.

 Quick answers.